List of Shy characters: Amarariruku

-Quabala is a specter who loves fear and hates bright places.
+A specter who loves fear and hates bright places.
 She has the ability to possess others, and is able to inflict damage she takes on herself to those she possesses.
 Her lower body is amorphous and ghost-like.
 She appears to be infatuated with Stigma out of the fear of ever being hated by him.
 As Clara, she was Romanian, whose family were an activist group who, like Shine, wished for world peace.
 In contrast to Shine's brilliant achievements, they felt helpless, and little by little, they turned to a life of crime.
 She ends up shooting and killing her parents in the name of justice in order to stop a bombing, then later shoots and kills herself to avoid confronting the guilt she believed she feels she would face from Shine.
 Her Amarariruku name comes from the Japanese phrase "Kuwabara kuwabara", used to ward off lightning.